Line percolation: Introduction

-The line percolation model we consider is a natural variant of the bootstrap percolation model on the Hamming torus studied by Gravner, Hoffman, Pfeiffer and Sivakoff.
-However, we should note that while all the other models mentioned above are $r$-neighbour bootstrap percolation models on \emph{some underlying graph}, the line percolation model \emph{is not}.
-Morally, line percolation is better thought of as an instance of the very general \emph{neighbourhood family percolation} model introduced by Bollob\'as, Smith and Uzzell \citep{nf1}.
-In the neighbourhood family percolation model, one starts by specifying a homogeneous (possibly infinite) collection of subsets of the grid for each point of the grid; a point of the grid becomes infected if all the points of some set in the collection associated with the point are previously infected.
-In their paper, Bollob\'as, Smith and Uzzell prove a classification theorem for neighbourhood family models and show that every such model is of one of three types: \emph{supercritical}, \emph{critical} or \emph{subcritical}.
-We note that line percolation is a natural geometric example of a supercritical neighbourhood family process.
-(Bollob\'as, Smith and Uzzell proved general bounds for the critical probabilities of supercritical and critical models; the analysis of subcritical models is more delicate and was later carried out by Balister, Bollob\'as, Przykucki and Smith \citep{nf2}.)
+Morally, line percolation is better thought of as coming from the very general \emph{$\C{U}$-bootstrap percolation} model introduced by Bollob\'as, Smith and Uzzell~\citep{nf1}.
+In this model, one starts by specifying a finite collection $\C{U}$ of finite subsets of an infinite lattice; a point $v$ of the lattice becomes infected when, for some $U \in \C{U}$, all the points in the translate $U+v$ of the set $U$ are infected.
+In their paper, Bollob\'as, Smith and Uzzell prove a classification theorem for two-dimensional models of this type and show that every such model is either \emph{supercritical}, \emph{critical} or \emph{subcritical}.
+In particular, they show that a model is supercritical if and only if there exist finite subsets of the lattice from which the infection can spread to the whole lattice.
+While line percolation on the integer lattice cannot be described by associating a \emph{finite} family of neighbourhoods with each point of the lattice, there do exist, as we shall see, finite sets from which the infection can spread to the whole lattice, and our results about the critical probabilities of the line percolation model are in agreement with the general bounds for the critical probabilities of supercritical models proved in~\citep{nf1}.
+For some related work concerning subcritical models, see the paper of Balister, Bollob\'as, Przykucki and Smith~\citep{nf2}.